AdaCore/spark2014/docs/ug/spark_mode.rst

 ``SPARK_Mode (Off)``, then that pragma will need to be repeated in the package body.

-Tasks and protected types work like packages (i.e., if ``SPARK_Mode`` is set to Off on one part, all following parts have to also set it to Off) but they only have three parts:
+Task types and protected types are handled similarly.
+If ``SPARK_Mode`` is set to Off on one part, it cannot be set to On on the following parts, among the three parts:

 #. the spec
 #. the private part